pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

         self.deletion_script = deletion_script
 ```

-The second step is to write the Dynamic Provider itself.
-The provider handles all the create, read, update, and delete operations the resource needs.
-The `create` function creates a new resource and assigns it a unique ID, the `delete` function deletes an existing resource, the `diff` function determines if we can update the resource without having to fully replace it, and the `update` function performs those updates.
+The second step is to write the Dynamic Provider.
+The provider handles the create, read, update, and delete operations the resource needs.
+The `create` function instantiates a new resource and assigns it a unique ID, the `delete` function deletes an existing resource, the `diff` function determines if we can update the resource without having to fully replace it, and the `update` function performs the update.

 ```python
 class SchemaProvider(ResourceProvider):